aftab3866/Suppli_Data_2025/README.md

 - **3. Suppli-3 data (TOPO+PATHWAYS):**
   (Sheet-1).PPI (Protein-Protein Interaction) network along with its topological properties.
 (Sheet 3-4)Inferred genes list and their Network topological properties.(Sheet-4) Detailed information about 11 complexities and their pathway enrichment analysis (ORA)

-- **4. Suppli-4 data (Integrated Drug-Target):**
+  - **4. Suppli-4 data (Cluster info):**
-  Details about drug-target interactions from various databases.
+  Full details of the hub genes, their interactions, and functional roles within each of the 11 clusters.

+- **5. Suppli-4 data (Immunotherapy response):**
+  Full details on the hub genes and their corresponding immunotherapy response, including predictive values and expression changes.

 ### Cytoscape files
-- **Drug-Target Interaction Network.cys:**
-  Cytoscape file containing the Drug-Target Interaction Network.

 - **PPI network and clusters.cys:**
   Cytoscape file with PPI Network and cluster information.

----

 ### Supplementary Figures

   - **Supplementary Figure 1:**
   A plot showing the Principal Component (PC) analysis for sample variation in selected cancer types (SCT) and a volcano plot displaying the differentially expressed genes in SCT.

 - **Supplementary Figure 2:**